Print this information.

 - Program evaluation and modification

-When students enroll in school, parents are asked “Did your child first speak a language other than English?”
-If the answer is “yes”, the student takes the Washington English Language Proficiency Assessment (WELPA) Placement Test.
+When students enroll in school, parents are asked “What language did your child first learn to speak?” and “What language does your child use the most at home?”.
+If the answer to either question is a language other than English, the student takes the Washington English Language Proficiency Assessment (WELPA) Placement Test.
 Students who score at Levels 1 (beginning), 2 (intermediate), or 3 (advanced) on the Placement Test qualify for additional help to improve their English.

 Students continue in the program as long as they need help learning English.
 The WELPA Annual Test is given to measure students’ growth in English language knowledge and skills in reading, writing, listening, and speaking.
 A score at Levels 1, 2, or 3 on the WELPA determines that the student will continue in program.
 Students successfully transition from the program when they meet the exit criteria on the WELPA.